9 Performance Management Theories And Strategies For Successful Organisations

 3. Goal-setting Theory

 Edwin Locke's Goal-setting Theory emphasises the importance of setting clear, specific, and challenging goals.
-When employees have well-defined objectives, they tend to be more motivated and focused.
+Employees with well-defined objectives tend to be more motivated and focused.
 To apply this theory effectively:

 • Set Clear Goals: Collaboratively establish specific, measurable, achievable, relevant, and time-bound (SMART) goals with employees.